LaurentVeyssier/Udacity-Predict-Customer-Churn-with-Clean-Code/README.md

 - Identify most important features influencing the predictions and visualize their impact using SHAP library
 - Save best models with their performance metrics

+Both .py files were adjusted to the PEP8 standard using autopep8 module.
+In addition they both achieve scores above 8.0 using pylint clean code module.

 ## Files and data description
 #### Overview of the files and data present in the root directory
 The project is organized with the following directory architecture: